heroesofnft/avalanche-dapp-sdks/README.md

 This is a [Lerna project](https://github.com/lerna/lerna).
 The idea here is to aggregate all of our SDKs into one mono repo of smaller SDKs.
 This will avoid having to link a bunch of projects and make it much easier to work features across many SDKs at once.

+## Getting started

+run `yarn bootstrap` before doing anything.
+This will install, build and link all packages

 ## Develop project

-1. `yarn install`
-2. After you develop you run `yarn build` from the root of the project and that will build all sdk projects
-3. To deploy a alpha release make sure you have used a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/) after that simply checkout the `alpha-release` branch and push.
+To deploy a alpha release make sure you have used a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/) after that simply checkout the `alpha-release` branch and push.
 This will kick off the build and release process

-4. Once we know it works for the consumer on alpha then a push to master can be done and a official release will be issued from there
+Once we know it works for the consumer on alpha then a push to master can be done and a official release will be issued from there

 **note**: make sure all code is PR'd properly before going to master.